WebAssembly/spec/md-proto/WebAssembly.md

 A *string* is an [array] of bytes.

-> Strings in this context may contain arbitrary bytes and aren't required to be valid UTF-8 or any other format.
+> Strings in this context may contain arbitrary bytes and aren't required to be valid UTF-8 or any other format, and aren't required to be NUL-terminated.

 ### Module Contents